Maurice Pellosh: Late recognition and legacy

-The work of Pellosh is becoming known in the United States and across Europe.
+Photographs taken by Pellosh feature in a five-year traveling exhibition across three continents titled "In Slavery's Wake: Making Black Freedom in the World", organized by the United States' National Museum of African American History and Culture, starting in December 2024.
+The National Historical Museum in Rio de Janeiro is hosting the exhibition from November 13, 2025 to March 26, 2026.

-Photographs by Pellosh feature in a five-year traveling exhibition across three continents, organized by the National Museum of African American History and Culture, NMAAHC (Smithsonian) in Washington, starting in December 2024.
+The Photographic Archives Department of the Bibliothèque nationale de France acquired 10 Pellosh photographs in January 2025.

-The Photographic Archives Department of the "Bibliothèque de France" acquired 10 Pellosh photographs of in January 2025.
+Photographs by Pellosh were showcased in an exhibition dedicated to Congolese rumba, titled "Café Rumba", in partnership with the Royal Muséum for Central Africa in Brussels, during March 2025.

-Photographs by Pellosh were showcased in an exhibition dedicated to Congolese Rumba, titled "Café Rumba", in partnership with the Royal Muséum for Central Africa, (Tervuren) in Bruxelles, Belgium, in March 2025.
+During the first edition of the Pointe-Noire photo festival Ponton Photo, occurring from June 2025 to September 2025, around forty photos by Maurice Pellosh were exhibited.

-During the first edition of the Pointe Noire photo festival, Phonton Photo, from june 2025 to september 2025, around forty photos by Maurice Pellosh are exhibited.
+The French Institute of Gabon in Libreville presented the work of Maurice Pellosh in its "Studios Photos" exhibition from November 2025 to January 2026.
+Brice Oligui Nguema and Emmanuel Macron visited the exhibition on November 24, 2025.